 Save water indoors

-There are lots of ways to save water at home.
+There are lots of ways to save water inside your home.
+Read more about saving water outdoors.

 - Saving water saves you money.